OxyContin / Tramadol Addiction

 Here are ten reasons why tramadol could become as deadly as OxyContin addiction:

-- Tramadol is not scheduled as a controlled narcotic substance, which makes it easier to get than OxyContin or any other controlled narcotic—and it’s a lot cheaper.
+- As of 2014 Tramadol is listed as a Schedule IV controlled substance, which makes it easier to get than OxyContin (Schedule II) or many other controlled narcotics — and it’s a lot cheaper.

 - Doctors and patients still think—quite incorrectly—that tramadol is less harmful and addictive than OxyContin and other opioid painkillers.